DevEnterpriseSoftware/GimmeProxy/README.md

     // https://gimmeproxy.com/api/getProxy?post=true&supportsHttps=true&maxCheckPeriod=3600
     var url = request.ToString();

-    // You can also sign-up for an API key. requestOptions.ApiKey = "xxxxxxx";
+    // You can also sign-up for an API key for commercial use. requestOptions.ApiKey = "xxxxxxx";

     var anotherProxy = await GimmeProxyClient.GetRandomProxyAsync(requestOptions);